vocon-it/kubernetes-ingress/docs/content/intro/nginx-ingress-controllers.md

 ## The Key Differences

 The table below summarizes the key difference between nginxinc/kubernetes-ingress and kubernetes/ingress-nginx Ingress controllers.
 Note that the table has two columns for the nginxinc/kubernetes-ingress Ingress controller, as it can be used both with NGINX and NGINX Plus.
-For more information about nginxinc/kubernetes-ingress with NGINX Plus, read [here](/nginx-ingress-controller/intro/nginx-plus).
+For more information about nginxinc/kubernetes-ingress with NGINX Plus, read the [NGINX Ingress Controller with NGINX Plus](/nginx-ingress-controller/intro/nginx-plus) documentation.

 {{% table %}}
 | Aspect or Feature | kubernetes/ingress-nginx | nginxinc/kubernetes-ingress with NGINX | nginxinc/kubernetes-ingress with NGINX Plus |